-The main mechanism of toxidermia development is considered allergic one, rarely - toxic one.
-Drug allergy is the result of penetration into the body of minimum amount of the drug; its manifestations do not conform the pharmacological action of drugs.
-Allergic skin damage is realized through immunological mechanisms (B- and T-immunity) in the form of various types of allergic reactions (on humoral or cell type): type I, anaphylactoid(allergic reactions of immediate type) - caused by IgE, most often occurs with the introduction of drugs and manifested, rule. urticarial as a as a rash (urticaria, angioedema, anaphylactic shock); type II, cytotoxic caused by IgG and IgM or complement and is often manifested as a purple rash, type III, immune deposit -caused by circulating immune complexes. and often manifests itself in the form of vasculitis and urticaria; type IV, cellular (delayed allergic reaction) caused by

-T-cells and occurs mainly in the form of papular rash.
+T-immunity) in the form of various types of allergic reactions (on humoral or cell type): type I, anaphylactoid(allergic reactions of immediate type) - caused by IgE, most often occurs with the introduction of drugs manifested. urticarial and as a rule. as a rash (urticaria, angioedema, anaphylactic shock); type II, cytotoxic caused by IgG and IgM or complement and is often manifested as a purple rash, type III, immune deposit -caused by circulating immune complexes, often manifests itself and in the form of vasculitis and urticaria; type IV, cellular (delayed allergic reaction) caused by T-cells and occurs mainly in the form of papular rash.

 They also distinguish non-immune mechanisms of acute drug toxidermia development - idiosyncrasy (congenital intolerance to certain drugs), and polypragmasy (concurrent use of large amounts of drugs from different groups, metabolism products of which may increase the allergenic effects of each other).

 Clinical picture.
 Clinical manifestations of toxidermia with few exceptions are considered non-specific.
-One and the same substance can cause different patients have different symptoms.
+One and the same substance different can cause patients have different symptoms.
 One and the same clinical picture may develop under the influence of different chemical substances.
-However, for most toxidermia are characterized by the following common features' acute onset and rapid course. patient complaints of itching skin rash; spread and symmetry of the rash: rash is localized not only on the skin, but also on the mucous membranes; disseminated nature of the rash location; the rash frequent polymorphism; the presence of urticaria elements; presence of intoxication syndrome, etc.
+However, for toxidermia most are characterized by the following common features' acute onset and rapid course, patient complaints of itching skin rash; spread and symmetry rash; rash of the is localized not only on the skin, but also on the mucous membranes; disseminated nature of the rash location; the rash frequent polymorphism; the presence of urticariaelements; presence of intoxication syndrome, etc.